HamedFathi/React-Solutions/README.md

 ## How does it work?

-There are a lot of components that you can find details below.
+There are a lot of components that you can find details as following:

 #### If/Else